111th Attack Wing

-The 111th Attack Wing (111 ATKW) is a unit of the Pennsylvania Air National Guard, headquartered at Biddle Air National Guard Base in Horsham, Pennsylvania.
+The 111th Attack Wing is a unit of the Pennsylvania Air National Guard, headquartered at Biddle Air National Guard Base in Horsham, Pennsylvania.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.
 It provides protection of life, property, and the preservation of peace and order when tasked to do so by state or federal authorities.
 The Wing also provides operational and support units, as well as qualified personnel, to support wartime tasking and contingency commitments of any nature.

 The 103d Attack Squadron is a descendant organization of the 103d Observation Squadron, formed on 27 June 1924.
 It was one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

-Overview
+Mission

-Currently the wing uses General Atomics MQ-9 Reapers to directly support combatant commanders across the globe providing; surveillance, reconnaissance gathering capabilities, combat search and rescue, and weapons employment when called upon.
+Currently, the wing uses General Atomics MQ-9 Reapers to directly support combatant commanders across the globe providing; surveillance, reconnaissance gathering capabilities, combat search and rescue, and weapons employment when called upon.
 The wing hosts several new tenant organizations at Horsham ANGB including units of the Pennsylvania Army National Guard and the U.S. Army Reserve, among others.